Verkhoyansk: Climate

 In this area, temperature inversions consistently form in winter due to the extremely cold and dense air of the Siberian High pooling in deep hollows, so that temperatures increase rather than decrease with higher altitude.
 In Verkhoyansk it sometimes happens that the average minimum temperatures for January, February, and December are below −50 C.

 In its short summer, daytime temperatures over +30 C are not uncommon.
-The average annual temperature for Verkhoyansk is -13.7 C. On 20 June 2020, Verkhoyansk recorded a temperature of +38.0 C, yielding a temperature range of 105.8 C-change based on reliable records, which is the greatest temperature range in the world.
+The average annual temperature for Verkhoyansk is -13.7 C. On 20 June 2020 Verkhoyansk recorded a temperature of +38.0 C, yielding a temperature range of 105.8 C-change based on reliable records, making it the largest temperature range in the world.
 It was also the highest temperature above the Arctic Circle ever recorded.
 Only a handful of towns in Siberia and Canada have temperature ranges of 100 C-change or more, and Verkhoyansk is the only place on earth with a temperature range of 105 C-change or higher.
 Verkhoyansk has never recorded a temperature above freezing between November 10 and March 14.

 Verkhoyansk has an extreme latitude temperature anomaly when compared with Røst off the coastline of Norway.
-Both settlements are on 67°N, although Røst is on average more than 45 C-change milder during winter.
+Both settlements are on 67°N and almost on the same latitudal decimal.
+In spite of this, Røst is on average more than 45 C-change milder during winter.
 In summer and particularly during July, on the other hand, Verkhoyansk is significantly warmer than its Norwegian counterpart.

-Verkhoyansk has a dry climate with little rainfall or snowfall: the average annual precipitation is 182 mm.
-Although no month can be described as truly wet, there are strong seasonal differences in precipitation, with the summer being much wetter than the winter.
-Winter precipitation is extremely light, largely because of the dominance of high pressure at this time of year.
+Verkhoyansk has a dry climate with little rainfall or snowfall; the average annual precipitation is 182 mm.
+Although no month can be described as truly wet, there are strong seasonal differences in precipitation, with the summer being much wetter than the winter; because the driest month (April) is in the "summer" and has less than one-third the precipitation of the wettest "winter" month (October), Verkhoyansk's climate technically qualifies as Köppen Dsd, a classification found only in parts of eastern Siberia.
+The dryness experienced in winter is largely due to the dominance of high pressure at this time of year.

+Finally, Verkhoyansk has very low seasonal lag, with December being colder than February, and June warmer than August.
+This is similar to Patagonia in the Southern Hemisphere, where June is the coldest month in many areas.